OceanTran999/KnightCTF2024/PWN/README.md

 ![flag_position](https://github.com/OceanTran999/KnightCTF2024/assets/100577019/5613367b-18b9-4736-a9c7-b658d02012b9)

 Great!!!
 It's in the 6th position of output.
 Copy and paste to the Hex to String Converter online, this is the flag.
-So I just write the script to convert to these hex values into little endian and get the flag.
+So I just write the script to convert to these hex values into big endian and get the flag.

 ![hex_to_str](https://github.com/OceanTran999/KnightCTF2024/assets/100577019/c71424c8-fefd-4dc7-9860-6a1e555dd60b)